 On the test case editor, you can add a validation keyword to validate a captured object.
 Follow these steps to add a validation point to your Katalon Test case:

-1. From the Manual view, add a new keyword for your test case.
+- Firstly, from the Manual view, add a new keyword for your test case.

 Validation with Checkpoint